 There are multiple options for a daytrip!
 Some examples are a night at a desert camp like Scarabeo camp or Inara Camp.
 Or you can take a daytrip to places like Ouarzazate and Ait Ben Haddou.
 We can highly recommend it as Ait Ben Haddou is UNESCO world heritage and it’s one of the most beautiful places in Morocco.
 A lot of tour companies will tell you to do it in 2 days, but we did it in 1 day and it’s perfectly doable if you leave Marrakech early in the morning.

 One of our favourite things to do in Marrakech is taking pictures.
 It’s absolutely photography heaven.
-If you want to take your pictures to the next level and edit them with just one click, we highly recommend checking out our Passport Presets available here (and on sale right now)!
+If you want to take your pictures to the next level and edit them with just one click, we highly recommend checking out our Passport Presets available here !